top of page

 The Ohio surveyors who escaped capture returned to a troop staging area in Perrysburg that Ohio Governor Robert Lucas had established and reported they had been attacked by "an armed force of several hundred men."
 Their report documented the "Battle of Phillips Corners" and the first shots of the Toledo War.

 TENSIONS GREW by midsummer.
 On July 15, 1835, Monroe County Deputy Sheriff Joseph Wood arrived at a Toledo tavern with a posse to arrest an Ohioan who had violated the Pains and Penalties Act.
-The Ohioan, a young man named Two Stickney—the son of Benjamin Stickney, one of Toledo's founding fathers and possibly one of the biggest instigators of the Toledo War—resisted arrest, and a brawl broke out.
-Two Stickney stabbed Wood with a penknife during the ensuing fracas.
+The Ohioan, a young man named One Stickney—the son of Benjamin Stickney, one of Toledo's founding fathers and possibly one of the biggest instigators of the Toledo War—resisted arrest, and a brawl broke out.
+One Stickney's brother, Two Stickney (I don't make this stuff up), stabbed Wood with a penknife during the ensuing fracas.
 The wound was not severe, and the deputy fully recovered.
 However, Wood will always be known as the only injured soldier of the Toledo War.

 In retaliation for the wounding of Wood, Mason ordered a posse of 200 men to Toledo.
 When they arrived, the Michiganders discovered the Ohio supporters had fled or hidden.
 Frustrated over missing a fight, they desecrated the Ohio state flag by dragging it through the streets of Toledo.